-Launched in 2011, Wealthfront is a robo-advisor with $2+ billion in assets under management by 2014.
+Launched in 2011, Wealthfront is a robo-advisor with $5+ billion in assets under management in early 2017.
 A robo-advisor is a type of investment advisory service that uses robots, instead of people, to help you invest — hence the portmanteau robo-advisor.

 It’s a little more complicated than that but for all practical purposes, it’s the robots. 🙂

 Wealthfront bills themselves as the “most tax-efficient, low-cost, hassle-free way to invest.”
 Their offering is compelling.
 For just 0.25% on top of underlying fund fees, which are low cost ETFs from places like Vanguard, they do all of the heavy lifting and remember to do it with the memory of a computer.
 Because, well, they’re run by computers.

 I think robo-advisors are great because they offer professional advisory services, at least a vanilla version (or cosmopolitan, to keep the ice cream analogy as accurate as possible), to the masses because they rely on algorithms rather than an advisor-heavy approach.
 Many investment advisers won’t meet with someone without at least six figures to invest since they get paid as a percentage of assets under management.
 Robo-advisors can do this because robots don’t need anything but hugs.

 With a new feature, Wealthfront separates itself from the rest of the pack by offering a personalization aspect you won’t find elsewhere.
 You connect your accounts and Path will give you an approach that is tailored with you information.